Environment

 Read MorePublication: Increasing decision relevance of ecosystem service science

 Congratulations to UHERO’s Leah Bremer on her publication in Nature Sustainability.
 To calculate the true value of a forest, we need to know how people benefit from it, according to new research published in Nature Sustainability.
-A healthy forest holds a treasure trove of benefits for people — it can filter water for downstream communities, […]
+A healthy forest holds a treasure trove of benefits for people — it can filter water for downstream neighborhoods, […]

 Read More